rydmike/flex_color_scheme/INSIDE.md

   it also gets a bit more rounded than when not opting in on sub themes.
 * `Scrollbar`, rounding on edges of scrollbars are left to platform default.
 * `AppBar` and `BottomAppBar` shape properties are left to their defaults.
-* `SnackBar` the floating snackbar should be sub themed to also include border radius, but the none floating one should remain straight.
+* `SnackBar` the floating snackbar should be sub-themed to also include border radius, but the none floating one should remain straight.
 Unclear if it can be done via SDK's current theming features, will investigate more in future version.